CarInsurance.com Insights

 • Weather and natural disasters: Cities prone to extreme weather events like hurricanes, floods, hailstorms or severe winter storms face higher insurance rates.
 Natural disasters increase the risk of vehicle damage, leading to a higher volume of insurance claims and, consequently, higher premiums.

 • Local laws: State and local laws also play a role.
 Some states have higher minimum coverage requirements, which can drive up premiums.
-For example, states with no-fault insurance laws often have higher rates because insurers must pay for medical expenses regardless of who is at fault for the accident.
+States with no-fault insurance laws often have higher rates because insurers must pay for medical expenses regardless of who is at fault for the accident.

 “Most of the considerations are risk,” says Janet Ruiz, director of strategic communications for the Insurance Information Institute.
 “If there are more severe accidents or (increased) accident frequency in your area, you’re exposed to more risk.
 Your driving miles are your personal risk priced into your policy.”